 Students are elected by class members to serve as class representatives.
-These representatives attend selected faculty meetings and also serve on the Nursing Curriculum Committee as needed.
+These representatives attend selected faculty meetings and serve on the Nursing Curriculum Committee as needed.
 This committee provides for the development, implementation, evaluation, and modification of the curriculum and policies as indicated.
 Student concerns must be put in writing and brought to the committee through their representatives for resolution.
-The committee meets quarterly or as needed, and membership consists of the nursing faculty, student representatives, and the Director of the SSCC Nursing Program.
+The committee meets quarterly or as needed, and membership consists of the nursing faculty, student representatives, and the Director of Nursing Programs.